 The Daniels Faculty stands in solidarity with all people seeking a just society without racial, ethnic, or sexual discrimination.
 As we work to improve our school's diversity and our responsiveness to the needs of students and faculty who have faced systemic racism, we will continue updating this page with related news and resources.
-The Diversity and Equity Committee has formed a group to assemble resources and reading lists.
-In the interim, please note the University of Toronto’s resources below.

-University of Toronto’s diversity and anti-racism resources
+University of Toronto’s Diversity and Anti-Racism Resources

 The University of Toronto provides a number of resources for community members looking for ways to combat — or heal from — the effects of discrimination and violence.
 Here are some of them.